neurobagel/bagel-cli/bagelbids/tests/data/README.md

 Example inputs to the CLI

 - example1
+  - .tsv
+    - invalid
+    - has duplicate participantID-sessionID pairs
+  - .json
+    - is valid Neurobagel .json
+    - has tags for participant and session ID
 - example2
   - .tsv
     - is valid
     - has unique participant and session ID
   - .json
-    - is valid Neurobagel .json
-    - has tags for participant and session ID
+    - same as example1
 - example3
   - .tsv
     - same as example2